 An arrangement of artificial flowers should be packed in a separate carton.
 Wrap carefully in plastic wrap, tissue paper or paper towels.
 If possible, fasten the base of the floral piece to the bottom of the carton to prevent shifting.
 Label the carton "FRAGILE - THIS SIDE UP."

-It's best to consult with your moving professional about custom-made cartons and crates for items of this kind.
-Paper should never be permitted to touch the surface of an oil painting.
+Consult with your Relocation Consultant before packing paintings.
+Note that packing paper should never be permitted to touch the surface of an oil painting.

 The moving company will handle area rugs if you leave them on the floor.